Home > How to Tips

 format external drive on Mac

-If this post helps you access and write to the external drive on your Mac, share the solutions with others.
+If this post helps you access and write to the external drive on your Mac, share the solutions with others who also can't change permissions on external hard drives on their Macs.